Finish bake-off food products in a retail environment

 • 💡Review your company’s product specification sheets and include them in your portfolio, annotated to show how you meet each quality standard.

-• 💡Use specific examples from your work experience or case studies to illustrate your answers.
-For instance, when discussing customer service, describe a time you resolved a complaint and the steps you took.
+• 💡Use specific examples from your work experience or case studies to demonstrate understanding.
+For instance, describe a time you handled a difficult customer and how you resolved the issue.

 Common Mistakes